 Live Birds - Students will meet up-close live birds and learn some remarkable facts about each bird.
 Animals used for this lesson are from the Arizona Game and Fish Department Adobe Mountain Wildlife Rehabilitation Program.
 Animals will vary – but will include several birds of prey (typically an owl, hawk, heron and falcon) and others as available.

 Geology – Students will learn how rocks and minerals are formed within the earth, as well as identify minerals based on their properties.
 Students will identify and classify minerals after performing a variety of tests.
 (Depending on class size, geodes may be available for students)

 The Incredible Journey (Water Cycle) – With the roll of the die, students simulate the movement of water within the water cycle.
 Role playing a water molecule helps students to conceptualize the water cycle as more than a predictable two-dimensional path.
 During this lesson, students will make a water cycle bracelet to portray their journey.
 This is a Project WET activity.

 Watersheds- Students will gain a concept of drainage patterns in a watershed.
 This hands-on lesson provides a visual display of how pollution and sediment impact the health of watersheds.

 Desert Plants - Students will learn about the unique adaptations native plants have which allow them to thrive in the harsh desert climate.
 Students will identify 6 native species, learn about their specific adaptation and record data in their field guides.

 New!
 Desert Survival – Students will learn basic survival skills such as; constructing a shelter, basic first aid and mirror signaling.
-This new lesson incorporates team building activities, critical thinking and basic survival skills important for everyone to know.
+This new lesson incorporates team building activities and critical thinking.